The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 firstname.lastname@example.org or calling 07979542042 during working hours.

-Entry Restrictions: No competitor may enter in more than one group, ensemble, choir, duet or trio, in the same class.
-Competitors, Choirs etc, may not enter the same piece in two different classes.
+Entry Restrictions: No performer may enter in more than one group, ensemble, choir, duet or trio, in the same class.

-School Entries: Soloists and members of ensembles entered as a School entry, and all members of School Choirs and other School Groups, must be pupils of the School on the day of the Eisteddfod.
+School Entries: Solo performers and members of groups entered as a school must be pupils of the School on the day of performance at the Eisteddfod.

-- If using temporary photocopies, these should be sent in a collated, playable format (no staples please).
-The official copy must be available for the accompanist on the day of the class.
+Copies should be marked clearly with the performer’s name and class number.
+Please indicate the speed required by adding (or altering) a metronome mark.
+If submitting a photocopy please ensure it is in playable format (no staples please).
+The published copy must be available for the accompanist on the day of the class.

 Photography: The Eisteddfod is bound by copyright law and cannot allow flash photography, tape or video recording, all of which are forbidden during any performance or adjudication.

-Order of Performance is decided by ballot and for ease of timetabling.
-The Eisteddfod Committee reserves the right to make minor alterations for the smooth running of the Competition.
+Order of Performance: The order of performance is decided by ballot and for ease of timetabling.
+The Executive Committee reserves the right to make minor alterations, including sub-dividing classes, for the smooth running of the event.

 Cups and Trophies may be held for one year only.
 They are subject to a £10.00 refundable deposit.
 Cups must be returned undamaged and securely packed to the Awards Secretary, Mrs Helen Stonham (see contacts page on website) NO LATER THAN 1st September c/o Winkworth Offices, Market Place, Devizes Monday-Friday 9am-5.30pm and Saturday 9am-12.30pm.
 PLEASE DO NOT TAKE THEM ANYWHERE ELSE.